P. Casey Pitts

-Patrick Casey Pitts (born 1980) is an American lawyer from California who is a nominee to serve as a United States district judge of the United States District Court for the Northern District of California.
+Patrick Casey Pitts (born 1980) is an American lawyer from California who is serving as a United States district judge of the United States District Court for the Northern District of California.

 Education

 Pitts received a Bachelor of Arts from Yale University in 2003 and a Juris Doctor from Yale Law School in 2008.
 While in law school, he was a director of the Rebellious Lawyering Conference, managing editor of the Yale Journal of Law and Feminism, and a senior editor of the Yale Law Journal.

 Career

 Pitts served as a law clerk for Judge Stephen Reinhardt of the United States Court of Appeals for the Ninth Circuit from 2008 to 2009.
-He is a partner at Altshuler Berzon LLP in San Francisco, California, where he has worked since 2009.
+He was a partner at Altshuler Berzon LLP in San Francisco, California, where he worked from 2009 to 2023.
 Pitts was an associate at the firm from 2009 to 2017.

 Notable cases

-In 2010, Pitts was part of the legal team that represented Sharail Reed and plaintiffs in a case against the United Teachers Los Angeles.
+In 2010, Pitts was part of the legal team that represented the United Teachers Los Angeles in Reed v.
+United Teachers Los Angeles.
 The case involved the Education Code and the collective bargaining agreement between the district and its teachers, which generally requires that when the district reduces its teaching force for budgetary reasons, lay-offs must be based on seniority.
 In the summer of 2009, the district faced a budget shortfall and implemented a reduction in force (RIF) and laid-off temporary and probationary teachers.
 Other schools in the district did not suffer the same fate.
 For the 2009–2010 school year, vacancies at the Three Schools were filled with substitute teachers.
 In the spring of 2010, the district again faced a budget shortfall.
 It proposed a second RIF that would include permanent as well as probationary teachers.

 In 2013, Pitts, Altshuler Berzon, Stephen Berzon and Scott Kronland represented the United Food and Commercial Workers Union Local 8.
 They filed an amicus curiae against plaintiff Ralphs Grocery Company.
 Beginning in October 2008, non-employee representatives of respondent, defendant United Food and Commercial Workers Union Local 8, began an informational picket line in front of the Foods Co store.
 Allegations included the picketing involved carrying placards, distributing leaflets, and attempting to engage Foods Co shoppers in conversations to inform them that Foods Co workers did not receive the benefits they would under a union contract.
 In addition, there were allegations of confrontations between picketers and store employees and of occasional aggressive efforts by picketers to give handbills to customers who were not willing to receive them.
 Alleging that the picketers refused to obey the rules appellant had established for presence on the property, and alleging that the police department was unwilling to remove the picketers from the property, appellant filed a complaint in February 2009 for declaratory and injunctive relief and for damages arising from respondent's picketers' continued presence.